 If you search online for paleo or refined sugar free fudge recipes, you will find some – but many of them contain nuts or nut butter.
 I wanted to create a recipe that was lighter, grain free, and free of all of the top allergens.

 This is a chocolatey treat that is rich in flavor, and has a smooth texture.
 It uses just a few simple ingredients – the most important of which is Medjool dates.

 Medjool dates are a variety of date that is large in size, and has a sweet, caramel like flavor.
-I love to use them to make healthier caramel, which works really well in these chocolate caramel cups.
+I love to use them to make healthier caramel, which works really well in these chocolate caramel cups as well as these grain free samoa cookies.
+Dates are super delicious when prepared simply, like these chocolate covered dates.
 You can find them in grocery stores or health food stores.

 I like to use dates from Sun Date USA.
 When I have called to check on their procedures and facility, I was told that they only process dates in their facility.
 As always, I suggest you call to double check and make sure that they are safe for you and your family.